 Surfshark is a well-designed VPN solution that makes an excellent New Zealand VPN.
 If you are happy to commit to a longer-term subscription plan, Surfshark is one of the most affordable VPNs on the market too.

-The New Zealand VPN boasts an excellent range of advanced features and a wide server location network.
+The VPN boasts an excellent range of advanced features and a wide server location network.
 There are functional clients for the most popular devices and operating systems, making it a great choice for even beginner VPN users.

 Surfshark’s short-term subscription plans are quite expensive, and if you want the freedom of a rolling monthly contract, you will be spending $12.95 a month.
 However, if you commit to 2 years with the provider, you will get the VPN for as little as $2.49 a month, making it one of the cheapest New Zealand VPNs on the market.